a327ex/emoji-merge/README.md

 ## Input

 My [input mixin](https://github.com/a327ex/emoji-merge/blob/main/anchor/input.lua) is very simple.
 As mentioned before it's in fixed update, and whenever events happen some state gets set, like `.input_keyboard_state['a']` is set to true if the `'a'` key is down this frame.
 Every frame, input's update function checks for these states and sets pressed/down/released state for every action based on a combination of current and past frame's state.
-So pressed is true when this frame's state for that action is true and the past frame's state is false, released is true when this frame's state is false and the past frame's state is true.

 Actions are the common binding mechanism that I think everyone uses where you bind multiple keys to a specific action.
 For instance, this is what a default action binding might look like for me: